MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 ## Which packages are pushed to my feed?

 By default, MyGet will push all NuGet packages generated during build to your feed, except for packages generated in a folder named *packages*.
-The reason for this is that the *packages* folder may contain packages that were used during the build process and are not necessarily to be added to your feed.
+The reason for this is that the *packages* folder is reserved by NuGet itself and may contain packages that were used during the build process and are not necessarily to be added to your feed.

 When creating a batch-based build, make sure to generate packages in a folder not named *packages*.
-A good example would be output.
+A good example would be *output*.

 To override this behaviour, a series of wildcard matches can be specified in the build configuration.
 When omitted, all packages generated during build will be pushed to your feed.
 When specified, only packages matching any of the specified package names or wildcards will be pushed to your feed.